paulghaddad/baby_site/src/pages/toys/index.md

 path: /toys
 title: Toys for Baby
 ---
+I try to incorporate real world objects, from measuring cups to shoe boxes, into playtime as much as possible.
+But toys are also fun and useful to have around.

-As a first-time mom, I’ve found myself repeatedly asking this question: what toys should I introduce to Hayden, when, and where can I buy them?
+What toys should you introduce to baby, when, and where can you buy them?

+This is a question I’ve asked myself.
 So I’ve organized some toys that I’ve used for Hayden by age.

-   [activities](https://www.learningbabies.com/activities) section of this website to see how you can put these items to use.

 ### 0-12 weeks